 If there is an item number not offered, it means that the item has been redeemed or withdrawn prior to the sale.
 The term REDEEMED indicates that all defaulted taxes, penalties, fee(s), and/or costs have been paid in full.
 The term WITHDRAWN indicates that the parcel will not be offered at sale.
 Reasons for withdrawing a parcel from sale can include, but are not limited to an assessee who is the debtor in bankruptcy, unprobated estate, the tax collector's determination to sell at another sale, and/or an error in advertising or noticing.

 Redemption (payment in full) can be made by check, cashier's check, money order, cash or wire.
 Payment can be mailed or sent by express or priority delivery, but UNDER NO CIRCUMSTANCE WILL A REDEMPTION PAYMENT BE ACCEPTED IF RECEIVED IN OUR OFFICE AFTER 5:00 P.M.
 OF THE LAST BUSINESS DAY PRIOR TO THE SALE.
-Additionally, any redemption payment remitted 10 business days or less prior to the date of the sale MUST be either CASHIER'S CHECK (no persoanl checks), MONEY ORDER, TRAVELERS CHECK(S), WIRE, CASH, or CREDIT/DEBIT CARD.
+Additionally, any redemption payment remitted after January 31st MUST be made in the form of CASH, CASHIER'S CHECK (no persoanl checks), MONEY ORDER or CREDIT/DEBIT CARD.
 Credit/Debit Cards are not accepted at the counter.